Exit poll: Conservative opposition leads Prime Minister Tusk's party in Poland's local elections

 “As Mark Twain once said, the news of my death is somewhat premature,” Kaczynski said, loosely quoting the American author.

-Runoff votes will take place April 21 in cases in the cases mayoral candidates did not win at least 50% of the vote.
+Runoff votes will take place April 21 in cases where mayoral candidates did not win at least 50% of the vote.

 Warsaw Mayor Rafal Trzaskowski will avoid a runoff after winning nearly 60% of the vote, according to the exit poll.
 Another Tusk ally, the mayor of Gdansk, also won outright.